Description

 Made by Jeremias Falck after Joachim von Sandrart.

-Medium: Engraving on hand-laid (verge) paper.
+Medium: Engraving on hand-laid (verge) paper with small coat of arms watermark.

 Sheet size: 25.3 x 33.8 cm (9.96 x 13.31 inch).
 Image size: 25.3 x 33.8 cm.
 (9.96 x 13.31 inch).